top of page

 Recommended Prep:

-1. Sail within 1 month before class (at Afterguard or elsewhere)
+1. Join a practice Sail Sunday Sail within 1 month before class (at Afterguard or elsewhere)

 2. 3x Logged Sails